vibl/trash-prune/README.md

 Your file trash might contain useful data.
 That's why you put some files in the trash rather than deleting them.

-When your file trash get big, you empty it, losing everything that's in it.
+When you empty your file trash because it gets big or bloated, you lose everything that's in it.

-This script helps you delete some of the files in the trash, according to their age, size and extension, and the requirements that you define (for example: keep only 2 GB of data).
+This script helps you delete some of the files in the trash according to their age, size, extension and the requirements that you define (for example: keep only 2 GB of data), so that you can reclaim disk space or have a cleaner trash without emptying it.

 # Install